-In particular this policy should be read in conjunction with:

-- the behaviour policy; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and

-• the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+In particular this policy should be read in conjunction with the Safer Recruitment Policy, Behaviour Policy, Physical Intervention Policy, Anti-Bullying Policy, Staff Code of Conduct, Disciplinary Policy, Whistleblowing Policy, ICT Acceptable Usage Policy, the safeguarding response to children who go missing from education and the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-Copies of policies and a copy of Part one of KCSiE should be provided to staff at induction.

 Purpose of a Child Protection Policy To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
 To enable everyone to have a clear understanding of how these responsibilities should be carried out.
-Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedure and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm School Staff & Volunteers All school and college staff have a responsibility to provide a safe environment in which children can learn.
+Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedure and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm School Staff & Volunteers All school staff have a responsibility to provide a safe environment in which children can learn.
 School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.
 All school staff will receive appropriate safeguarding children training (which is updated regularly - Hertfordshire Safeguarding Children Partnership advises every three years), so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
 In addition all staff members should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the Designated Senior Person, including The Child Protection Policy and Staff Behaviour Policy (code of conduct) Mission Statement Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
-Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child.
-Ensure children know that there are adults in the school whom they can approach if they are worried.
-Ensure that children, who have additional/unmet needs are supported appropriately.
-This could include referral to early help services or Child Protection Contact to specialist services if they are a child in need or have been / are at risk of being abused and neglected.
-Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Refer to KCSiE Part two Para 89 Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
+Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the Designated Senior Person-including Child Protection Policy and staff behaviour policy (code of conduct)

+Mission Statement Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
+Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child. they can approach if they are worried.
+Ensure that children who have additional/unmet needs are supported appropriately.
+This could include referral to early help services or Child Protection Contact if they are a child in need or have been / are at risk of being abused and neglected.
+Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum; including covering relevant issues through Relationships Education and Relationships and Sex Education delivered through the Personal, Social, Health and Economic (PSHE) curriculum [KCSiE Part two Para 89].
+Staff members working with children are advised to maintain an attitude of 'it could happen here', and 'it could be happening to this child', where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.
 Implementation, Monitoring and Review of the Child Protection Policy The policy will be reviewed at least annually by the governing body.
 It will be implemented through the school's induction and training programme, and as part of day to day practice.
 Compliance with the policy will be monitored by the Designated Senior Person and through staff performance measures.